Presidents' Day: George Washington’s Charge to a Nation

 Presidents' Day was originally created in 1885 to celebrate George Washington’s Birthday.
 Today it is viewed as a day to honor all American Presidents.

-Throughout America’s history, power has transferred from one United States President to the next 44 times.
-It’s not a power line determined by birth or military power, but by the people.
+Yet Presidents’ Day also celebrates a remarkable fact of our nation’s history that every American should be proud of: for 244 years, power has been transferred peacefully from one United States President to the next 44 times.
+This is not a power line determined by birth or military power, but by the people.

 Because of George Washington’s example, the Twenty-Second Amendment establishing a two-term limit on the office of the President would eventually be added to the U.S. Constitution.